vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-19-graph_chart_table_intro.md

   - IELTS Academic Test
 ---

-In this lesson, we wil learn how to write an introduction to a graph or a chart, which is an usual prompt in Task 1 of the IELTS Academic Writing Test.
+In this lesson, we will learn how to write an introduction to a graph or a chart, which is an usual prompt in Task 1 of the IELTS Academic Writing Test.
 The contents of this lesson are based on these textbooks: **IELTS Writing Masterclass 8.5** by Marc Roche, and **Collins Get Ready for IELTS Writing** by Fiona Aish and Jo Tomlinson.
 The lesson is in both Vietnamese and English.
 Moreover, this lesson is part of my collection of proposed lessons for self-learning English.
 You can navigate the entire collection [here](/posts/2023/07/english-workshop/).

 ***